RobotNerd/outline-format/README.md

 The recommendation is to use spaces instead of tabs and to use 2 spaces per indentation level.

+### Comments

+Comments begin with double hash `##` and terminate at the end of the line.
+Commented out text is ignored when converting to other formats.

 ### Multi-line list items

 List items can span multiple lines.
 Add a line break and indent the